celestiaorg/docs/nodes/blobstream-binary.md

 </script>

-The [orchestrator](./blobstream-orchestrator.md) is the software that signs the Blobstream attestations, and the [relayer](./blobstream-relayer.md) is the one that relays them to the target EVM chain.
+The [orchestrator](./blobstream-orchestrator.md) is the software that signs the Blobstream attestations, and the [relayer](./blobstream-relayer.md) is the software that relays them to the target EVM chain.

 The following sections in this category presume you have the following setup: